afeezraheem/Value-at-Risk-VaR-of-Portfolio/README.md

 5. Distributional.
 Daily return fluctuations follow a normal distribution with a mean of zero and a standard deviation of 100 bp[4] (Allen, Boudoukh, and Saunders 2004, 8-9).

 In respect of these assumptions,the distributional assumption is often flawed.
 Stock returns, from historical perspective, have often been proven to not follow a normal distribution.
-However, using log normal distribution ( zero lower bounds, and long positively skewed tail) is more suitable .
+However, using log normal distribution ( zero lower bounds, and long right tail) is more suitable.
 I intend to explore this approach in a future exercise

+Added Tasks:

+I installed yfinance, since fix_yahoo_finance had been decommissioned as Yahoo Finance historical market returns API

 Refererence Materials:
 https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html?fbclid=IwAR2gqmRetMwd-dH7lOYPpxITbYtqtuf25umX59FJh3J52byhJFWOSgG6xu4